leannebaldwin/Pass_Closure/README.md

 * Historic weather data from NOAA using the ASOS (Automated Surface Observing Systems) for Stampede Pass
 * Snoqualmie Pass closure data requested from WSDOT
+* Forecast weather data scraped from weather.com to feed into model

 ## Modeling: